rrodrigonuez/WP-Revisions-Limit/wp-revisions-limit/README.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed bug when no limit exists on Plugin initialization.
+* Updated Plugin internal version

 = 1.0.2 =
-* Removed default limit of revisions assign by this plugin.
+* Removed default limit of revisions assigned by this plugin.

 = 1.0.1 =
 * Check if WP_POST_REVISIONS is already defined in wp-config.php file.